Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 119 projects likely affecting the area.
-Notable ones include Actventure Resort and Water Park, Sunshine Coast Water Park, Tourist Attraction and Resort Complex, Direct Sunshine Coast Rail Line, and Glass House Mountains Road (Steve Irwin Way) Safety Improvements.
-The following list details those most relevant.
+AreaSearch has identified 119 projects that may affect the region.
+Notable initiatives include Actventure Resort and Water Park, Sunshine Coast Water Park, Tourist Attraction and Resort Complex, Direct Sunshine Coast Rail Line, Invigorate Resort, Actventure Waterpark, and Endless Surf Wave Pool.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.